 — Addresses of Component Interview Sites

-— Two forms of photo identification (for access to buildings)
+— Government-issued photo identification (for access to buildings)

 — An umbrella (recommended)

 — Writing sample (if specified in Writing Samples, above)

 Due to the number of interviews and the decentralized interview process, OARM is unable to provide the names of specific interviewers.
 We recommend that you request a business card from your interviewer(s) at the close of your interview.

 Government Travel and Reimbursable Expenses: The Department will pre-pay certain costs, such as commercial air or train fare.
 The Department may authorize mileage reimbursement for candidates who request to travel by personal automobile if it is cost effective to do so.
 Certain other expenses may also be reimbursable.
 Reimbursement is not automatic - you must submit a reimbursement request within 5 business days after your interview using the Honors Program reimbursement form.
 Please retain receipts for all lodging and for any other expenses totaling $75 or more.

 Meals & Incidental Expenses: Candidates who are in a travel status in excess of 12 hours will receive a pro-rated per diem allowance to cover costs of meals and other incidental expenses, subject to the rates specified in the Federal Travel Regulations.
 For current per diem amounts, see www.gsa.gov.Travelers are reimbursed at 75% of the M&IE rate on travel days.